 No more business as usual.
-In this professional field you learn how to set up chains that do not harm our planet and provide a decent income for all those involved.
+In this professional field you learn how to set up (international) value chains that do not harm our planet and provide a decent income for all those involved.

 Farmers and rural communities all around the world face environmental, economic and social challenges e.g. effects of climate change, lack of access to market, loss of biodiversity, overuse of pesticides or the struggle to earn a decent income.

-Sustainable Value Chains hands students tools and knowledge to address these issues.
+The Sustainable Value Chains Specialisation hands students tools and knowledge to address these issues.
 Are you all about sustainable agricultural production, fair trade and environmental protection?
 Then this is the study for you.

 Both internships will help you to discover more about the area of work, about communication, cultures, teamwork, working independently and it will simultaneously challenge you personally.

 Sustainable trade is something that many companies are trying to and willing to achieve.
 As more and more producers and consumers worldwide become conscious of the social impact of trade, the more career opportunities there are.